taheeraahmed/tdt4225/Exercise_3/README.md

 # How to run

+## Usage of python scripts
-## Activate the virtual environment by writing

-`source venv/bin/activate` in the terminal when you are in the folder named Exercise_3
+First you will need to activate the virtual environment by writing `source venv/bin/activate` in the terminal when you are in the folder named Exercise_3

-## Install the requirements

-`pip install -r requirments.txt` when you are in the folder named Exercise_3
+Then you can write `pip install -r requirments.txt` in order to install the requirements.

 ## Connecting to the database